in2workspace/dome-iac/wallet/prod/identity-provider/README.md

 ### Users configuration:

-These are the initial users available in the WalletIdP realm:
+These are the initial users available in the wallet realm:

 - **User: adminWallet**
   - **Role:** Admin